Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 the calling convention as mentioned in

-man 2 syscall
+man 2 syscall, ie it

 will place the arguments in the right CPU registers.